adilson-strider/sorteio-android-app/README.md

 ## Description

-Pequeno app android que sorteia um número entre 0 e 10.
+Tiny app android which draw a random number between 0 and 10.

 ## Technology